10 Expensive Wines With Their Affordable Alternatives

 Budget Friendly Alternative: Château Rocher Gardat – $35.99

-Hailing from Bordeaux , this is a red blend worth trying.
-Just like the Saint Émilion Grand Cru, this bottle possesses an air of elegance featuring oaky notes and tones of black fruit like plums—but at a fraction of the cost.
+Hailing from Bordeaux, this is a red blend worth trying.
+Just like the Saint Émilion Grand Cru and other fine wines, this bottle possesses an air of elegance featuring oaky notes and tones of black fruit like plums—but at a fraction of the cost.

 Affordable Alternative: L’Épiphanie de Saint- Émilion – $44.99